It’s not a redirect anymore

 Now for today’s problem

-Now my webmentions are busted.
+Now my Webmention feed is busted.
 The syndication links all point to the old URL.
 Visitors get corrected, but Webmention senders don’t.
 Brid.gy — a lovely service which forwards social network reactions to your webmention handler — saw nothing to forward to!

-Well of course there’s no webmention support.
-The generated alias files have
+Well of course there’s no Webmention support.
+The generated alias files have no

 Took me a solid hour to figure that one out.